MonstrousSoftware/MonstrousSoftware.github.io/_posts/2025-05-21-Running-Linux-in-WSL-to-test-LibGDX-apps.md

 ## Testing a LibGDX application

+On the desktop environment, you have some applications available via the menu, such as a File manager and Web Browser and a Terminal Emulator.
+You can also rightclick on the desktop for a context menu or use the icon bar at the bottom of the screen.

+Note: if selecting Terminal Emulator doesn't open a command window, make sure that under Settings/Default Application the default Terminal Emulator is set to `Xfce Terminal`.

 Open a terminal window in the linux desktop, and change directory (`cd`)to where the fat jar file is (your project's `lwjgl3/build/libs/` folder).
 Note that you have access to your Windows file system via directories `/mnt/c` for the C:\ drive, `/mnt/d` for the D:\ drive, etcetera.
 Alternatively, you can also use the graphical file manager to copy the jar file to your home directory and work from there.